 Note that the sync settings for the collaboration host's workspace are set to sync immediately and can only be changed in the ArcGIS Portal Directory sharing location.

-In collaborations where ArcGIS Online is the host, sync settings will default to At scheduled intervals.
+In collaborations in which ArcGIS Online is the host, sync settings will default to At scheduled intervals.
 The ArcGIS Enterprise participant controls the schedule at which group item content and feature layer edits are synchronized; the host does not control the sync schedule.